 Tyler Hoyt is a research scientist, programmer, musician, and dancer.
 He is currently working in the departments of Environmental Design and Computer Science at the University of California at Berkeley, engaged in research to promote occupant-centric, energy efficient design.
 By impacting building standards and creating computational tools that help designers, educators, students, and researchers, he hopes to reduce the environmental impact of buildings while enabling the design of comfortable spaces.
 Before working at Berkeley, he earned a B.S. in Mathematics from UMass Amherst in 2006 and an M.S. in Mathematics at New York University in 2008.
 Outside of his academic work, Tyler is an avid dancer and musician, and loves to explore ways that mathematics and computing can be used in the arts as well as science.
 Known to make websites on occasion.

-Daphne Lundi is an Urban Planner focusing on flood resiliency and climate adaptation planning.
-She currently works at the NYC Department of City Planning in neighborhoods in southern Brooklyn that were impacted by Hurricane Sandy.
-Before working for the Department of City Planning she was also an Environmental Planning Specialist for Pinchina Consulting where she worked on agroforestry and reforestation studies for a community-led planning project in Petit Goave, Haiti.
+Daphne Lundi is a Senior Policy Advisor with the NYC Mayor’s Office of Recovery and Resiliency.
+Prior to that she was an urban planner at the NYC Department of City Planning focused on climate resilience and neighborhood planning.
+She was also an Environmental Planning Specialist for Pinchina Consulting where she worked on agroforestry and reforestation studies for a community-led planning project in Petit Goave, Haiti.
 Originally from Brooklyn New York, Daphne earned a B.A. in Sociology with a focus in Urban Studies from Wellesley College and a an M.S. in Community and Regional Planning with from the University of Texas at Austin.
-A self-taught seamstress, Daphne is also interested in clothing construction and design.
+A self-taught garment maker, Daphne is also interested in clothing construction and design.

 Sunaina Rao is an educator and a life-long book lover.
 She works as the Community Relationships Director at Trail Blazers and earned her Masters Degree from The New School in 2016.
 She has worked with youth throughout her career starting with her time as a karate instructor and including two AmeriCorps years.
 With a background in Anthropology and Nonprofit Management, Sunaina seeks to encourage people-focused practices that acknowledge cultural differences and respect indigenous knowledge.
 Though she has read many important novels and texts in her years as an academic and and educator, she will always remember where she came from; her Nancy Drew and Fright Night books are perhaps the most important parts of her bookshelf.